img_4624.jpg

 Program Philosophy

 The nursing education philosophy recognizes that students have individual learning needs, learning styles, readiness, support systems, and cultural and ethnic backgrounds.
-Learning is a continuous, life-long process that occurs in the affective, cognitive and psychomotor domain, proceeding from simple to complex and enhanced by an environment that motivates the student to apply the theory to practice using critical thinking, evidence based practice, informatics, clinical simulation experience, patient-centered care, and the nursing process.
+Learning is a continuous, life-long process that occurs in the affective, cognitive and psychomotor domain, proceeding from simple to complex and enhanced by an environment that motivates the student to apply the theory to practice using critical thinking, evidence-based practice, informatics, clinical simulation experience, patient-centered care, the nursing process, and the clinical judgment model.

 The faculty use diverse teaching strategies to meet the varied learning styles and learning needs of our diverse students.
-Faculty are committed to assisting all students to achieve their professional goals by providing a supportive environment for learning and personal growth in an accessible learning environment.
+Faculty are committed to assisting all students to achieve their professional goals by providing a supportive environment for learning and personal growth in an accessible, inclusive, and equitable learning environment.
 Student support programs are utilized to assist students in achieving academic success from entry to graduation.

-The art of nursing is based on a framework of caring and respect for human dignity.
+The art of nursing is based on a framework of unconditional acceptance of the humanity of others, respecting their dignity and worth, while providing compassionate, comforting care.
 The art and science of nursing are inextricably linked, as a compassionate approach to patient care carries a mandate to provide care competently and within a systems-based practice.
-Competent care is provided and accomplished through delegated, independent and interdependent practice (Koloroutis, 2004, pp. 123-25), and through communication as well as collaborative practice (Tomey, 2009, p.
-397) involving other colleagues and/or the individuals seeking support or assistance with their healthcare needs (ANA, 2004, p.
-12).
+Competent care is provided and accomplished through delegated, independent and interdependent practice and through communication as well as collaborative practice involving other colleagues and/or the individuals seeking support or assistance with their healthcare needs (ANA, 2021, p.
+5-6).

-The distinctive focus of the discipline of nursing is on nursing actions and processes, which are directed toward human beings and take into account the environment in which individuals reside and in which nursing practice occurs (Fawcett & Garity, 2009).
-This distinctive focus is reflected in the metaparadigm of nursing, which identifies human beings (patients), the environment, health, and nursing as the subjective matter of interest to nurses (ANA, 2004).
+The distinctive focus of the discipline of nursing is on nursing actions and processes, which are directed toward human beings and take into account the environment in which individuals reside and in which nursing practice occurs.
+This distinctive focus is reflected in the metaparadigm of nursing, which identifies human beings (patients), the environment, health, and nursing as the matter of interest to nurses (ANA, 2021).
 In the context of nursing knowledge, these constructs are defined as follows:

 Environment – an open and evolving system consisting of internal and external factors, such as physical, psychological, social, cultural and spiritual influences that affect the life, health, and survival of a person or community.
 The person interacts and communicates with the environment.
 The nurse achieves patient outcomes by providing a safe and effective health care environment in order to protect patients, families, groups, and other health care personnel within the context of community.

-Health – an experience that is often expressed in terms of wellness and illness, and may occur in the presence or absence of disease or injury (ANA, 2004, p.
-48).
+Health – an experience that is often expressed in terms of wellness and illness and may occur in the presence or absence of disease or injury (ANA, 2021, p.
+112).

-Nursing – is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, groups, communities, and populations (Retrieved ANA, 8-30-2015).
+Nursing – Nursing integrates the art and science of caring and focuses on the protection, promotion, an optimization of health and human functioning; prevention of illness and injury; facilitation of healing; an alleviation of suffering through compassionate presence.
+Nursing is the diagnosis and treatment of human responses and advocacy in the care of individuals, families, groups, communities, and populations in recognition of the connection of all humanity.
+(ANA, 2021, p.
+112-113).

-The core concepts emanate from the foundation of nursing knowledge.
+The ten (10) core organizing concepts emanate from the foundation of nursing knowledge.
 The concepts consist of the following:

 • Patient-Centered Care